ezraroi/Human-AI-Collab/output/manuscript_sections.md

 NoteBook 6 - Cognitive Mechanics

 Notebook 6 asks: "What are the precise mechanisms by which Reflective Prompting enhances metacognition?"
-The research confirms that Reflective Prompting is not just a conversation technique; It systematically supports Metacognitive Monitoring (seeing your thoughts) and Metacognitive Control (fixing your thoughts) by using AI as a Dynamic Transitional Object—an event-like, verification-requiring artifact that provides catalytic difference without doing the thinking for the user.
+The research confirms that Reflective Prompting is not just a conversation technique; It systematically supports Metacognitive Monitoring (tracking your cognition) and Metacognitive Regulation (actively adjusting it in service of the goal) by using AI as a Dynamic Transitional Object—an event-like, verification-requiring artifact that provides catalytic difference without doing the thinking for the user.

 ---